jeffaudi/playground-plums/docs/source/content/plot/descriptor.rst

                     self._letters.append(letter)
                     self._indices.append(self._max)

-* Following from there, we also override the :meth:`~plums.plot.descriptor.Descriptor.compute` method which does the inverse mapping and adds an index according to the letters found in each |RecordCollection|:
+* Following from there, we also override the :meth:`~playground_plums.plot.descriptor.Descriptor.compute` method which does the inverse mapping and adds an index according to the letters found in each |RecordCollection|:

   .. code-block:: python